Upcoming Seminars

 REGISTER TODAY!

-Because of the nature of the program and its necessarily more “hands on” approach, attendance has been limited to 36 participants.
-We ask that you use your work email address for registration purposes and to help eliminate duplication.
-For registration, please use this Attendee Registration
+Because of the nature of the program and its necessarily more “hands on” approach, attendance has been limited to 35 participants.
+When registering, we ask that you use your work email address to help eliminate duplication.
+Please use this link to REGISTER.
+If assistance is needed with registration, please email Shiloh Puello at shiloh_puello@ao.uscourts.gov.

-If you have any questions regarding registration, or require additional logistical information, please contact Chastain Smith via email at Chastain_Smith@ao.uscourts.gov.
+Thank you for your interest in this very important program.
+If you have any questions regarding registration, please contact Shiloh Puello at shiloh_puello@ao.uscourts.gov or if require additional logistical information, please contact Chastain Smith via email at Chastain_Smith@ao.uscourts.gov.